Skip to content

 Find the full printable recipe with specific measurements below.

-• Apples: In my opinion, the best apples to use are golden delicious.
-They’re sweet, firm and crisp, which makes them perfect for applesauce.
+• Apples: In my opinion, the best apples to use are golden and delicious.
+They are sweet, firm, and crisp, which makes them perfect for applesauce.

 • Sugar: Although the applesauce is naturally sweet, I like to add in a small amount of sugar for an extra boost of sweetness.
-Feel free to add as much or as little sugar as preferred.
+Feel free to add as much or as little sugar as you prefer.

 • Water: This is added to help give it the perfect consistency.
 The juices from the apples will also create some liquid, so you don’t need to add a lot of water.